kunalbehrunani/note-application/README.md

 # NoteApp
 A command line application build using node js that lets you manage your notes.

-To use the application follow the below steps:\n *install node js.\n
+To use the application follow the below steps:\
+*install node js.\
 *Direct to the project folder using command line operations.
 *Install all the dependencies using the command ~npm install.
 *Run the application using command ~node app.js.